italia/developers.italia.it/en/legal-notice.md

 site.

-The Department is committed to managing spaces for communication and dialogue within their profiles, constantly monitored, in the various social networks media, asking its users to respect some simple rules:
+The Department is committed to managing spaces for communication and dialogue within its profiles, constantly monitored, in the various social media networks, asking its users to respect some simple rules:

 * Everyone is asked to express their opinion with fairness, measure and respect.
 * In social media, everyone is responsible for the content they post and for